Nine Trip Planning Pitfalls to Avoid

 Going Cruise-Only

 Cruising is the most famous way to see Alaska, and it does let you experience Alaska’s breathtaking tidewater glaciers, emerald green mountains, and marine wildlife.
 But it’s only half of Alaska's magical nature show.
 To see the other half—the heartland—you need to add a land tour.
-This way, you get to explore small towns, meet locals, visit Denali National Park, see Denali (Mt.
+This way, you get to explore small towns, meet locals, visit Denali National Park, see Denali ( formerly known as Mt.
 McKinley), and search for Alaska’s “Big Five” (moose, caribou, bear, Dall sheep, and wolves).
 Even if you just take a land tour, you can still get the coastal experience by taking half-day glacier and wildlife cruise; many people see more glaciers and get closer to marine wildlife this way than they do on a one-week large-ship cruise.

 Overlooking Small-Ship Cruises